 A. THAT the Board approve a new community garden in Charleson Park, with all details to the satisfaction of the General Manager;

-- B. THAT the Board grant a five-year license to the False Creek South Neighbourhood Association to operate the community garden, with all terms consistent with the Community Garden Policy; - C. THAT the Board approve a new community garden in Cambie Park, with all details to the satisfaction of the General Manager; and - D. THAT the Board grant a five-year license to the Marpole-Oakridge Community Association to operate the community garden, with all terms consistent with the Community Garden Policy.
+B. THAT the Board grant a five-year license to the False Creek South Neighbourhood Association to operate the community garden, with all terms consistent with the Community Garden Policy.

 POLICY